Easy DIY ladder stencil storage

-I’m teaming up with 8 other bloggers to showcase DIY builds that help you organize!
+I’m teaming up with 8 other bloggers to showcase DIY builds that help you organize anything desired!
 They are linked up below my post.

 To those of you new to my blog, welcome!
 I’m Donna with Funky Junk, and love decorating with salvaged junk!

 You can check out more of my work HERE.